Notify me

 Before the current convention of watches with a dial and hands, became the norm, various other ways of displaying the time were used.
 One of these is shown in a recent watch using the 17th Century idea of displaying the sun and moon to show what time of day it is.
 Here’s the Mr. Jones Sun and Moon:

-. . . which is one of my favorites from a brand where all the watches are unusual in style (most of the others are more “quirky” in aesthetics).
+. . . which is one of my favourites from a brand where all the watches are unusual in style (with most of the others being more “quirky” in aesthetics).
 It displays the time using a unique crescent shape, with sun or moon visible, indicating daylight or night time (above), as well as animal shapes at the times they would appear.

 Many early clocks had literal hands, with a finger pointing at the time.
 Hands became long shaped with a counterweight opposite the central head.
 One watchmaker which does things differently is Beaubleu, whose watches have round hands.

 Early Clocks and watches used Roman numerals.
-Later Arabic numerals were used for their curves by art movements such as Art Nouveau.
+Later Arabic numerals were used for their curves due to the influence from art movements such as Art Nouveau.
 The image below is an example of a watch decorated in the Art Nouveau style:

 In an interesting echo of very early clocks communicating the time by sound, steam whistles started being used in the 19th and early 20th centuries, in factories, to signal important events and coordinate the activities of workers.